Womad (website): Child-abuse incident in Australia

-On November 19, 2017, a member wrote a post on the WOMAD forum claiming that she had raped an Australian boy.
+On November 19, 2017, a member wrote a post on the WOMAD forum claiming that she had drugged and raped an Australian boy.
 She uploaded photos and videos allegedly portraying her raping the boy.
 WOMAD members showed support for the writer, leaving comments saying that they would pay to watch the videos of the sexual assault.
-News of the post quickly spread online and a petition was started on Cheong Wa Dae’s bulletin board requesting that the person responsible be caught.
-On November 20, 2017, a 27-year-old Korean woman identified as "Areum Lee" was arrested by the Australian Federal Police in Darwin, Northern Territory in relation to the incident.
-The suspect is charged with producing child abuse materials.
-AFP announced that she will remain in custody until a court hearing scheduled for mid-January 2018.
+News of the post quickly spread online and a petition was started on Cheong Wa Dae's bulletin board requesting that the person responsible be caught.
+On November 20, 2017, a 27-year-old Korean woman was arrested by the Australian Federal Police in Darwin, Northern Territory in relation to the incident.
+The suspect was charged with producing child abuse materials.
 According to interviews with the victim's parents, it is suspected that her identification and credentials are fake and that she could have broken immigration and labor laws.
-WOMAD members actively defended her, claimed that Areum Lee was innocent and conducted an online fundraiser for her lawyer appointment.
-In addition, they sent a petition to the Australian police to "release Areum Lee" and protested the victim's parents.
+WOMAD members actively defended her, claimed that the suspect was innocent and conducted an online fundraiser for her lawyer appointment.
+In addition, they sent a petition to the Australian police to release the suspect and protested the victim's parents.
 Many were shocked by this incident.
+She was ultimately released on bail and deported, evading prosecution.

 Hidden camera incident

 In 2018, a WOMAD user posted a nude photo of a male model, obtained using a hidden camera (or molka).
 The user was quickly arrested.
-WOMAD users alleged that she was arrested quickly due to her gender.
+WOMAD users alleged that she was arrested quickly due to her sex.
 The incident led to the Hyehwa Station Protest.